Affiliate links on Android Authority may earn us a commission. Learn more.

 Even so, this doesn’t mean every Power Delivery port or device will support every feature.
 It’s up to device manufacturers to include the necessary multiplexers and other ICs alongside the Power Delivery components and regular port connections to support Ethernet, display, and other Alternate Modes.
 The diagram below shows just some of the different component blocks required to scale up the feature set of just a single USB-C port.

-Even delivering power requires a complicated circuit with USB-C, in order to accommodate for the reversible connector type, the range of power options, and the choice between upward, downward, and bi-directional charging port and data options.
-To cut down on costs and complexity, not all USB-C ports on a laptop or PC sport everything.
-USB 4 aims to help by mandating a few features, but that seems unlikely to help if devices mix and match new and old standards to save on costs and complexity.
+Even delivering power requires a complicated circuit with USB-C to accommodate the reversible connector type, the range of power options, and the choice between upward, downward, and bi-directional charging port and data options.
+To cut down on costs and complexity, not all USB-C ports sport everything.

 USB-C’s complexity has undoubtedly been its undoing.
 Although the idea of one cable to support everything sounds very useful, the reality has quickly become a convoluted combination of proprietary versus on-spec products, differing cable qualities and capabilities, and opaque feature support.
 The result is a standard that looks simple to use but quickly leads to consumer frustration as there is no clear indication as to why certain cables and features don’t work across devices.

-Fortunately, high-end laptops are increasingly embracing the full potential of the USB-C specification.
-Smartphones have by and large embraced a shared charging standard, but the situation is still far from being straightforward in most instances.
+Fortunately, high-end laptops are increasingly embracing the full potential of the USB-C specification, and Apple moving the iPhone over completes the smartphone set.
+Handsets have, by and large, embraced a shared charging standard, but the situation is still far from straightforward in many instances.

-USB 4 is a mixed attempt to unify the USB-C port, and it certainly can’t solve the problem on its own.
-Better labeling could help consumers identify which cables and products support which features — so far the naming schemes and logos have been rather unfriendly for casual glances.
-Mandatory cable and port coloring, as was the case with USB 3.0 ports, could help, but it kind of defeats the whole purpose of this one size fits all solution.
-An even more strictly enforced standard is needed to help consumers get their heads around compatibility will help.
+Unfortunately, USB4 has done nothing to help unify the USB-C port.
+Better labeling could help consumers identify which cables and products support which features, but attempts to revamp the naming schemes and logos have only further alienated consumers from their applicability.
+Mandatory cable and port coloring, as was the case with USB 3.0 ports, could help, but kind of defeats the whole purpose of this one-size-fits-all solution.

-Unfortunately, the USB-C ecosystem is just as convoluted in 2021 as it was when I first looked at this issue back in 2018.
-The announcement of USB PD PSS, USB 3.2, and USB 4 make the USB-C port more complex without giving the end-user clear information about what’s supported.
+Unfortunately, the USB-C ecosystem is just as convoluted in 2023 as it was when I first looked at this issue back in 2018, albeit in a different way.
+The announcement of USB PD PPS, USB 3.2, and USB 4 make the USB-C port more complex without giving the end-user clear information about what’s supported.
 While the growth in USB Power Delivery support is a good sign, the introduction of PPS has already hampered any hopes that the industry might soon coalesce around a single charging standard.
 The USB spec changes every year, making it impossible for consumers to keep up.